The major components of the semester and summer application are:

 - Housing at Bentley (Y/N): Do you plan to live on campus during the semester when you are not abroad?

-Students are required to submit a $50 non-refundable application fee (paid online ONLY through link the StudioAbroad application).
-This fee is waived for semester applicants who complete their application by the early-bird deadline (link to deadlines page).
+Students are required to submit a $50 non-refundable application fee (paid online ONLY through the BentleyAbroad system).
+This fee is waived for semester applicants who complete their application by the fee-waiver deadline.